The key difference between conjugate acid and conjugate base is that conjugate acids donate protons, whereas conjugate bases accept protons.

-In 1923, two scientists, Bronsted and Lowry presented a theory on acid base behavior.
-According to Bronsted – Lowry theory, an acid is a proton donor and a base is a proton acceptor.
-Therefore, a molecule to behave as an acid it should encounter a proton acceptor.
+In 1923, two scientists, Bronsted and Lowry presented a theory on acid-base behaviour.
+According to Bronsted – Lowry theory, an acid is a proton donor, and a base is a proton acceptor.
+Therefore, a molecule to behave as an acid should encounter a proton acceptor.
 On the other hand, a molecule to behave as a base it should encounter a proton donor.
-Therefore, for an acid base reaction, both proton donors and acceptors should be there.
-Water can act as both acid and base.
+Therefore, for an acid-base reaction, both proton donors and acceptors should be there.
+However, water can act as both acid and base.
 When water accepts a proton, it forms a hydronium ion, and when it donates a proton, it produces a hydroxide ion.

 NH3+ H2O ⇌ NH4+ + OH–

 In the above example, ammonium ion is the conjugate acid of ammonia.
 Likewise, when considering the backward reaction, water is the conjugate acid of hydroxide base.

 Conjugate base is a substance that forms after an acid gives up a proton to a base.
 But, this can accept a proton again; thus, it has basic characteristics.
 The potential proton acceptor formed from the parent acid is the conjugate base.
 When the conjugate base accepts a proton, it is reverse to the parent acid again.